Website Call to Action Strategy

 - Research – I’m researching possible solutions

 - Evaluation – I’m narrowing down options to make a decision

 - Decision – I’m ready to make my final decision

-If someone arrives on your site in the “Research” stage and you’re call to action is trying to get them to make a decision, they’re not going to act and will leave the site.
-This is a lost opportunity, as they might forget your brand and won’t return when they are ready to make evaluate or make a decision.
+If someone arrives on your site in the “Research” stage and your call to action is trying to get them to make a decision, they’re not going to act and will leave the site.
+This is a lost opportunity, as they might forget your brand and won’t return when they are ready to evaluate or make a decision.

 If you have a call to action that helps them with their research, you can make a connection and start a relationship, nurturing them along the future stages.

 Now that we’ve established why you need multiple calls to action let’s discuss the strategy behind them.

 Call to Action Strategy

 There are three components that you need to address for maximum conversion rates; they are messaging, offer, and tactics.